 Update: Click here for the most recent jobs statistics.

-In August, the private sector added 17,000 jobs in the eighteenth consecutive month of private sector job growth.
-This development is moderately positive news.
-That said, the country had a net employment gain of zero total jobs (private and public).
-That’s right.
-Employers added zero net jobs in August.
-Furthermore, 0 falls well short of the 125,000 jobs needed every month just to keep pace with the growth of the working-age population.
+In August, the private sector added only 103,000 jobs in the thirtieth consecutive month of private sector job growth.
+This development is somewhat negative news.
+The country had a net employment gain of only 96,000 total jobs (private and public).
+Moreover, 96,000 is below the 125,000 jobs needed each month just to keep pace with the growth of the working-age population, which is discouraging.

-The seasonally adjusted unemployment rate remained unchanged at 9.1%.
-This number remains 1.8 percentage points worse than President Bush’s last full month in office in December 2008.
-It also marks 31 consecutive months in which the unemployment rate has been 8% or higher in the 32nd month of the Obama Presidency.
+The seasonally adjusted unemployment rate declined by two-tenths of a percentage point to 8.1% — the second lowest month of unemployment during the Obama presidency.
+This number remains eight-tenths of a percentage point higher than President Bush’s last full month in office in December 2008.
+It also marks 43 consecutive months in which the unemployment rate has been 8% or higher in the 44th month of the Obama presidency.

-Furthermore, the unemployment rate only accounts for the percentage of the unemployed who are actively seeking employment.
-It does not include people who have given up on finding employment.
-The good news is that the month ended with more people employed at the end of August than were employed at the end of July.
-The bad news is that the civilian labor force increased faster than the number of new net employees.
+That said, the unemployment rate only accounts for the percentage of the unemployed who are actively seeking employment.
+It does not include people who have given up on finding jobs.
+The month ended with 119,000 fewer people employed at the end of August than were employed at the end of July (one can attribute the discrepancy to the fact that households report this number, while businesses report nonfarm employment), and the civilian labor force decreased faster than the number of new employees entering the work force decreased.
+Therefore, the main reason the unemployment rate improved is that the denominator (the civilian labor force) in the unemployment equation decreased by a larger percentage than the numerator did (the number of unemployed Americans).
+Put simply, the unemployment rate improved because the civilian labor force shrank – a decidedly worrisome development.

-The civilian labor force ended July at 153.2 million vs. August’s 153.6 million.
-In contrast, 139.3 million people had jobs in July.
-The number of people with jobs increased by about 331,000 people from July to August, whereas about 366,000 people entered the labor force.
+The civilian labor force ended August at 154.6 million vs. July’s 155.0 million.
+142.1 million people had jobs in August, which was a decrease of about 119,000 people from July versus about 368,000 people who exited the labor force.

 Both the Bush and Obama presidencies have been marked by a steady decline in the labor force participation rate.
 The labor force participation rate measures the number of people in the labor force as a percentage of the total working-age population.
-The labor force participation rate increased 0.1% in August from 63.9% in the previous month.
+The labor force participation rate declined by two-tenths of a percentage point from 63.7% in July to 63.5% in August.

 Putting the Numbers into Perspective